aingelmo/aingelmo.github.io/_posts/2021-10-10-interesting-imdb-facts.md

 After analyzing the dataset, we may conclude the following:

 * Lots of movies are being done nowadays.
 However, this doesn't imply that all of them are profitable.
-The probabily of failing is as high as succeeding. _Avatar_, released in 2009, is the highest-grossing movie of all time and second most profitable.
+The probability of failing is as high as succeeding. _Avatar_, released in 2009, is the highest-grossing movie of all time and second most profitable.
 However, _The Lone Ranger_, released in 2013, is the worst profitable movie of all times.
-Studios shold be careful when releasing movies nowadays as people have more leisure activity options than 40 years ago.
+Studios should be careful when releasing movies nowadays as people have more leisure activity options than 40 years ago.
 * Horror movies seems to perform well in terms of yield. _Paranormal Activity_ multiplied its budget by more than 12,000 times in revenue.
 This is a huge success, as well as _The Blair Witch Project_ and _Eraserhead_.
 * Older movies are better rated than newer ones.
 In the old days, as less movies were made, it was easier to make a good movie.
 However, nowadays the probability of making a bad movie is higher as the amount of movies has increased a lot.